inBeat/inbeat-website/content/top-influencers/tiktok/gymnasts/brazil/_index.md

 ---
-title: Top 10 Gymnasts TikTok Influencers In Brazil In 2022
+title: Top 10 Gymnasts TikTok Influencers In Brazil In 2023
 description: >-
-  Find top gymnasts TikTok influencers in Brazil in 2022.
-Most popular hashtags: #gymnastics #foryou #fyp #fy.
+  Find top gymnasts TikTok influencers in Brazil in 2023.
+Most popular hashtags: #foryou #gymnastics #fyp #fy.
 platform: TikTok
-hits: 23
+hits: 19
-text_top: Identify the best TikTok profiles on inBeat.
+text_top: Identify the most popular TikTok profiles on inBeat.
-text_bottom: Our platform has 23 TikTok influencers like this in Brazil for you to contact.
+text_bottom: inBeat aggregates 19 TikTok influencers like this in Brazil for you to work with.
 profiles:
   - username: "aninhabaracho"
     fullname: >-